 |Surface (mine survey)|

 Cut/fill maps are used to manage earthwork progress.
 Those kinds of maps are generated between two terrain states or between a terrain state and a design surface.
 In both cases, machines and other non-relevant objects must be removed to deliver an accurate cut/fill calculation.
 The easiest way to do it is to use the Remove Object tool to erase those items in one click.
-If your are working with a Ridge plan, use the Replace terrain tool to outline the objects for removal.
+Otherwise, use the Replace terrain tool to outline the objects for removal.

 Surface with Q-Points.